Want to protect your identity?

 The dark web, however, is unindexed and only accessible with a specific type of web browser.

 Browsers you’ve probably heard of are Google Chrome, Safari or Firefox.
-But the dark web needs a browser that jumps between encrypted servers so that the user’s IP (their location information) stays hidden.
+The dark web, on the other hand, requires a browser that jumps between encrypted servers so that the user’s IP (their location information) stays hidden.

 If you choose to access the dark web, you’ll open yourself up to malware, scams and more.
 There are some general things to be aware of to help you stay safe online.

-Also known as "malware", this is a risk to anyone using sites that aren’t protected, visible, or indexed properly.
-Most people will access their bank accounts online, input their personal details when shopping or when setting up new accounts.
-Malicious software can phish your personal details.
+Also known as "malware," malicious software poses a risk to anyone using sites that aren’t protected, visible, or properly indexed.
+Most people access their bank accounts online and input their personal details when shopping or setting up new accounts.
+Malicious software can phish these personal details.
+Phishing is when cybercriminals attempt to trick people into giving away their personal information.

 That’s why it’s important to use websites you recognise and to be careful with the information you share.
-Lots of phones and laptops come with built-in security, but it’s always a good idea to check that you have some kind of anti-virus software.
+Many phones and laptops come with built-in security, but it’s always a good idea to check that you have some kind of anti-virus software.

 Scams

-From text messages about deliveries stuck at the dept to calls about phone contracts, scams are everywhere.
+From text messages about deliveries stuck at the depot to calls about phone contracts, scams are everywhere.
 And online scams are usually there to phish your personal information.

-Try not to click on any links you don’t recognise.
+General advice is to avoid clicking on any links you don’t recognise.
 Look out for websites with spelling errors or URLs that don’t match the search or page content.

 This happens when a fraudster gets hold of lots of personal details – like your name, address, or credit card information.
 They can use that to take out credit in your name or for other illegal activity.